cloudevents/spec/roadmap.md

 1. Completion of exit criteria for 'verification & testing' period.
 1. Completion of as many `try-for-v1.0` issues and PRs as possible.
 The expectation is that these are non-breaking changes to the core spec.
-   Format and transport-binding specs may introduce breaking change if necessary to align with the core spec.
+   Format and protocol-binding specs may introduce breaking change if necessary to align with the core spec.

 _Post 1.0_